PawelDziarmaga/PersonalWebSideBackend/README.md

 ## General info

-A website where you can find more information about the creator, find more information about the projects and give a note.
+A website where you can find more information about the athor, find more information about the projects and give a note.

 Functions: